 E-scooters.
-The shiny, sleek, electric elephant in the room.
 You will have likely seen more and more e-scooters popping up on the roads in your area, ever since they were made legal for trial on the 4th of July as part of the government’s green restart of local transport.
 However there are so many unanswered questions around what this means for consumers.

 What’s an e-scooter?

 Since this subject is going to get technical, let’s take it from the top.
 An electric scooter is a folding kick-scooter that has a built in low-power motor.
 They are currently restricted to 15.5mph (the same as in Europe and the same limit as e-bikes), despite originally being restricted to 12.5mph.

 They’re quirky and fun to whizz around on, but their true value is in transport and e-mobility, where e-scooters can alleviate traffic congestion and poor air quality.

 In the United States, where e-scooters were first trialled, half of car journeys made are under 5 miles.
 It’s in these micro-trips, where using an e-scooter instead of a car or public transport is a no-brainer.

 EAPC or PLEV?

 Electric scooters are classified as PLEVs, standing for Personal Light Electric Vehicles, whereas e-bikes are classified as EAPCs, meaning Electrically Assisted Pedal Cycles.
 EAPCs are fully legal in the UK, whereas electric scooters (as a PLEV) are currently “on trial”, but more on that later!